thachp/eventdbx/README.md

    dbx token generate --group admin --user jane --expiration 3600
    ```

+   - Add `--tenant <id>` (repeat the flag for multiple tenants) to bind the token to specific tenant ids.
+The server rejects any request where the supplied `tenantId` does not appear in the token’s claims.

 5. **Append an event**

    - When the server is running the CLI proxies writes through the control socket automatically.
 Pass a token with `--token` or set `EVENTDBX_TOKEN` to reuse your own credentials; otherwise the CLI mints a short-lived token for the call.